weiiv/di-auth-server/README.md

 Attestation enables wallets or clients to prove properties about themselves—such as app integrity or device trustworthiness—during token or credential issuance.
 These claims are cryptographically verifiable and can influence credential access policies.

-The wallet provider generates an attestation credential (e.g., Firebase App Check JWT for Android/iOS) and includes it as the client_attestation header in the /token request.
-The Authorization Server verifies this using Firebase’s REST API and decides whether to trust the wallet based on configurable trust policies (e.g., auto_trust or allow_list).
-The issuance of attestation credentials is handled by the wallet provider and is out of scope for this system.
+The wallet provider generates an attestation credential (e.g., Firebase App Check JWT for Android/iOS).
+The wallet includes it in the /credential request as the client_attestation field.
+The Credential Issuer verifies the token and decides whether to issue the credential based on trust policies (e.g., auto_trust or allow_list).

 ---